What is it?

 There is very limited evidence for any consistent set of learning ‘styles’ that can be used reliably to identify genuine differences in the learning needs of young people, and evidence suggests that it is unhelpful to assign learners to groups or categories on the basis of a supposed learning style.

-Overall the evidence shows an average impact of 2 months progress for learning style interventions.
-However, given the limited evidence for the existence of ‘learning styles’, it is reasonable to conclude that these gains may be the result of students taking responsibility for their own learning (see Meta-cognition) or from teachers using a wider range of activities to teach the same content, rather than the result of different learning styles.
+Overall the evidence shows an average impact of two months' progress for learning style interventions.
+However, given the limited evidence for the existence of ‘learning styles’, it is reasonable to conclude that these gains may be the result of students taking responsibility for their own learning (see Metacognition) or from teachers using a wider range of activities to teach the same content, rather than the result of different learning styles.

 Learning preferences do change in different situations and over time and there is some evidence that cognitive preference and task type may be connected (for example, visualisation is particularly valuable for some areas of mathematics).
 However, studies where teaching activities are targeted towards particular learners based on an identified learning ‘style’ have not convincingly shown any major benefit, particularly for low attaining students.
 Impacts recorded are generally low or negative.